ethereum/RIPs/RIPS/rip-tbd.md

 ## Motivation
 Cross-chain actions are an increasingly important part of crypto user experience.
 Today, most solutions for Ethereum layer 2s (L2s) have one or more drawback
-1. Reliance on privated relayers with offchain access and incentives.
+1. Reliance on privatized relayers with offchain access and incentives.
 1. Reliance on protocols outside of Ethereum and its rollups.
 1. High-level, intent-based systems that do not allow specifying exact calls to make.